DDT5/snip1155-reference-impl/README.md

 ### CreateViewingKey and SetViewingKey
 These perform the same functions as specified in the SNIP20 standards.

+### RevokePermit
+Similar to SNIP20 and SNIP721; allows an address revoke a query permit that it may have previously created and shared.

 ### Allowances and private metadata viewership
 `GivePermission` is used by an address to grant other addresses permissions to view or transfer its tokens.
 This function MUST allow the transaction caller to set the `token_id`s that fall in scope of a given approval (unlike in CW1155, where approvals are global).
 Permissions MUST include the ability for a token owner to allow another address to:
 * view token owner's balance